oomlout/oomlout_oomp_builder/navigation/electronic/header/2_54_mm/1_pin/through_hole_short/part/readme.md

-# Electronic Header 2 54 Mm 1 Pin Through Hole Short
+# Electronic Header 2 54 mm 1 Pin Through Hole Short

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base